Home » About Us

 Walashek Industrial & Marine, Inc. (WIM) was founded in 1986.
 During the course of its history, WIM has earned a reputation for quality service at reasonable prices.
 The company has grown from an organization strictly specializing in boiler repair to one that presently provides a full range of ship repair and commercial construction services.
 The services regularly range from the construction of a steam power plant for ICF Kaiser Hanford Company (as general contractor) to the dockside repair of the USS NIMITZ (CVN-68) in Bremerton, Washington.
 WIM has experienced and qualified personnel with proven abilities to effectively manage projects of any size.
 WIM has expended its resources to qualify its fabrication and welding procedures with the regulatory agencies of the US Navy, USCG, ABS, ASME, and NBIC.
 As a prime contractor WIM provides first-class project management of its own resources as well as those of its team of qualified and experienced subcontractors.

-WIM’s corporate headquarters are located in Tukwila, Washington.
-WIM has operational facilities in Portland, Oregon; San Francisco, California; San Diego, California; Norfolk, Virginia; Jacksonville, Florida, and Mobile, Alabama.
+WIM’s corporate headquarters are located in Norfolk, VA.
+WIM has operational facilities in Portland, Oregon; San Francisco, California; San Diego, California; Norfolk, Virginia; Mobile, Alabama.

 WIM personnel are experienced in the following areas: